edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 Now let's add a link property as well.
 Both `MinorVampire`s and `Vampire`s have the property `strength`, and let's now say that a `Vampire`, with enough concentration, is able to give some of its own strength to the `MinorVampire`s that it controls.
-We'll call this link property `combined_strength`, and say that it will be the combined strength of both divided by two.
-So if one Vampire has a strength of 16 and a MinorVampire has a strength of 10, their combined strength will be 13 (16 plus 10, then divided by 2).
+We'll call this link property `combined_strength`, and define it as the combined strength of both divided by two.
+So if one `Vampire` has a strength of 16 and a `MinorVampire` has a strength of 10, their combined strength will be 13 (16 plus 10, then divided by 2).

 Added to the `Vampire` type, the `combined_strength` link property looks like this: